Rich chocolate coconut truffles are made with coconut oil, cocoa powder and shredded coconut. Keto and low carb, they are sweetened with stevia.

 What toppings should I use?

-I usually roll the chocolate coconut truffles in unsweetened cocoa powder.
+I usually roll these truffles in unsweetened cocoa powder.
 For this blog post though, I went all fancy and used two more toppings – chopped walnuts and shredded coconut.
 To chop the walnuts into small enough pieces, I put them in a resealable plastic bag and ran a rolling pin back and forth over them.

 If you have any leftovers (Ha!
 Not a chance), store them in the fridge in a sealed container.
 Do remove the chocolate coconut truffles from the fridge one hour before serving, or they will be too firm.